SaySaeqo/krita-scripts/README.md

 ![toolbar](./sketchbook/screenshots/toolbar.png) ![create sketchbook dialog](./sketchbook/screenshots/create_sketchbook_dialog.png)

 ## Installation
-- Add `sketchbook` folder, `actions` folder and `sketchbook.desktop` file to your `pykrita` folder (optionally add `sketchbook.action` file to your `actions` folder).
+For the installation guide refer to [krita official guide](https://docs.krita.org/en/user_manual/python_scripting/install_custom_python_plugin.html).
-- Then open krita and enable this plugin by going to `Settings > Configure Krita... > Python Plugin Manager`.
+Make sure the plugin is enabled by going to `Settings > Configure Krita... > Python Plugin Manager`.
+(Remember to restart krita after that)
-- Finally, restart krita.
-- In case of troubles refer to [krita manual](https://docs.krita.org/en/user_manual/python_scripting/install_custom_python_plugin.html).

 ## Usage
-You can use sketchbook plugin by going to `Tools > Sketchbook` or by defining shortcuts.
+You can use sketchbook plugin by going to `Tools > Sketchbook` dropdown or by defining shortcuts.
 For more details refer to [manual](https://saysaeqo.github.io/krita-scripts/sketchbook/manual.html).

 # Other scripts